Axecop97/Axecop97/README.md

 - 👋 Hi, I’m Eldar
 - 👀 I’m interested in ...
-LGBT
 - 🌱 I’m currently learning ... python and django framework
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... https://steamcommunity.com/id/axecop9/